bgoonz/gists-revamp/by-extension/markdown/LocalStorage.md

     localStorage.setItem('now', Date.now());

-Please note that the event also contains: `event.url` – the url of the document where the data was updated.
+Please note that the event also contains: `event.url` -- the url of the document where the data was updated.

-Also, `event.storageArea` contains the storage object – the event is the same for both `sessionStorage` and `localStorage`, so `event.storageArea` references the one that was modified.
-We may even want to set something back in it, to “respond” to a change.
+Also, `event.storageArea` contains the storage object -- the event is the same for both `sessionStorage` and `localStorage`, so `event.storageArea` references the one that was modified.
+We may even want to set something back in it, to "respond" to a change.

 **That allows different windows from the same origin to exchange messages.**